elasticio/professional-services-best-practices/professional-services-development-guide.md

 * Environment variables need to be configured in the build
 * Build tools produce badge icons that should be embedded into a component's README
   * [Details for Circle CI](https://circleci.com/docs/2.0/status-badges/)

+## Component Completeness Matrix
+* Component completeness matrices should be stored in [this Google Drive Folder](https://drive.google.com/drive/folders/1PsDpiCHS4MPlYFgGpnkusGenMUp2nTYD).
+* The template file is located [here](https://drive.google.com/open?id=1pgJYPFaZF160fcFf0wK1h2dAZ5_96qVPD6N7eY8GXbY).
+* A screenshot should be copied into the components readme once completed.

 # Integration application development
 ## Integration application development prerequisites